Irresistibly Creamy Green Bean Casserole From Scratch

-Can I skip the half and half or use something lighter for my green bean casserole?
+Can I skip the half and half or use something lighter?

 This isn’t a casserole that we make more than a couple of times a year, so I usually like to splurge a little and use half and half.
 If you’re looking for a substitute, the lowest fat content of milk I suggest here is swapping the half and half for whole milk.
 Anything less than that and it just won’t have the richness that a green bean casserole deserves.

-Do I have to blanch my green beans when I make green bean casserole with fresh beans?
+Do I have to blanch my green beans?

 Yes, I suggest blanching the green beans!
 The beans don’t cook for too long in the casserole, so any cooking that takes place happens during the blanching process.
 But the good news is that you can do this a day ahead if you like.
 Blanch them in a large pot of boiling water, shock them in an ice water bath, drain them well and then pop them it to a container and refrigerate until you’re ready to reheat them in the casserole.